MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/indexer.md

 sidebar_position: 7
 ---
 :::caution
-Indexer is a third party services, usually comes with API pricing models
+An indexer typically refers to a third-party service that offers API pricing models.
 :::

 This guide will help you get your subgraph work.